nonstoptimm/spl-pirates/SOEPQ6_GraphicalAnalysisMinWage/README.md

 # Apply combine_data to merge, filter, group and arrange Employment.yearly.state and dbys
 analyze_tc = combine_data(Employment.yearly.state, dbys)

-# Treatment Identification with Keitz Index Use Median of Keitz Index in 2013 for identification
+# Treatment Identification with Kaitz Index
+# Use Median of Kaitz Index in 2013 for identification
-# 1.Standard treatment: If Kaitz higher than Median the State will be treatmant, otherwise control
+# 1.Standard treatment: If Kaitz higher than Median the State will be treatment, otherwise control
-# 2.Robust treatment: If Kaitz higher than 60% - Percetil will be treatment, if under 40%
+# 2.Robust treatment: If Kaitz higher than 60% - Percentil will be treatment, if under 40%
 data_selector = function(analyze_tc, wave) {
     select(filter(analyze_tc, Wave == wave), c(Wave, State.of.Residence, Kaitz, Fraction))
 }